2011 Spokane bombing attempt

-The Spokane bombing attempt occurred on January 17, 2011, when a radio-controlled shaped-charge Land mine was found and defused in Spokane, Washington, along the route of that year's Martin Luther King Jr. memorial march.
+The Spokane bombing attempt occurred on January 17, 2011, when a radio-controlled shaped-charge pipe bomb was found and defused in Spokane, Washington, along the route of that year's Martin Luther King Jr. memorial march.

 On March 9, 2011, the Federal Bureau of Investigation (FBI) arrested Kevin William Harpham, 36, of Addy, Washington, a white supremacist who acted alone (a "lone wolf").
 On December 20, 2011, he was sentenced to 32 years in prison for the attempted bombing.

 Bomb plot and discovery

 The bomb had a "welded blast plate" and it also contained shrapnel, specifically 128 quarter-ounce fishing weights, laced with brodifacoum, an anticoagulant rat poison, which prevents bleeding wounds from coagulating; it also contained human feces which causes infections.
 The pipe bomb was viable and designed to be directional, which means that it was crafted to spray shrapnel into the street where the parade marchers would pass through; had it exploded, the bomb could have caused multiple casualties.

 According to the FBI, the bombing may have been racially motivated, and its timing was likely not a coincidence.
 The New York Times said that the bomb had been reported to police at roughly 9:25 a.m. that morning.

 The bomb was found in a Swiss Army brand backpack that also contained two T-shirts.
 One of the shirts mentioned a rally against cancer in Stevens County, Washington, while the other mentioned a 2009 play put on by students at Chewelah, Washington high school (also in Stevens County).
 The backpack with visible wires was noticed by three parade workers on a bench in downtown Spokane, about a half-hour before the parade was set to begin.
 Police sent bomb-sniffing dogs, a robot, and specially trained officers to the location where the bomb was found.
 After the bomb was defused by the local Spokane County sheriff's bomb squad, the backpack was sent to the FBI Laboratory in Quantico, Virginia, for further analysis.
 The parade was quickly rerouted.